HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Tuning via the Integrated Solutions Console

-The base Portal High Volume Sites tunings were used to acheive optimal WAB performance.
+The base Portal High Volume Sites tunings were used to achieve optimal WAB performance.

 #### JVM Tuning